Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Plain Language Summary

 \section{Plain Language Summary}

-The solar wind forms the heliosphere as the Sun moves through the interstellar medium and surrounds the Solar System.
-As the Sun moves through the galaxy, it can encounter dense, cold interstellar clouds that compress the heliosphere.
+{{The solar wind forms the heliosphere, which surrounds the Solar System as the Sun moves through interstellar space.}} As the Sun moves through the galaxy, it can encounter dense, cold interstellar clouds that compress the heliosphere.
 This exposes Earth to more galactic cosmic rays from the galaxy, and energetic particles accelerated in the compressed heliosphere.
-This produces more of the radioisotope $^{10}\text{Be}$ in Earth's atmosphere, which is deposited in deep-sea sediments and mineral crusts growing on the seafloor.
+This produces more of the radioisotope $^{10}\text{Be}$ in Earth's atmosphere, which is deposited in {polar ice records}, deep-ocean sediments, and mineral crusts growing on the seafloor.
 Marine geologic archives of $^{10}\text{Be}$ can record when exposures to high radiation occurred millions of years ago.
-We calculate the rate of $^{10}\text{Be}$ production that would occur on Earth during the heliosphere's encounter with a dense interstellar cold cloud.
-We find that crossing through an AU-size cloud can be detected by $^{10}\text{Be}$ measurements in ocean sediments only if Earth is exposed to energetic particles as it orbits in and out of the compressed heliosphere.
-For typical relative speeds between the Sun and interstellar clouds, this corresponds to a crossing time of $\sim$100 years.
-Cold cloud encounters can be detected by measuring $^{10}\text{Be}$ in deep-ocean crusts and sediments if the cloud size is on the parsec scale (crossing time 100,000-1 million years).
-We find that such an encounter can be detected in marine records if the cloud has an extension of $\sim2$ pc, and Earth spends time inside the compressed heliosphere.
-If the cloud has an extension of $\sim0.2$ pc, cloud crossings cannot be distinguished from typical variability.
+We calculate the rate of $^{10}\text{Be}$ production that would occur on Earth during the heliosphere's encounter with a dense interstellar cold cloud. {We find that sub-parsec-scale clouds cannot be detected in mineral crusts, and can only be detected in ocean sediments if Earth crosses through the compressed heliosphere.
+Our results suggest that the $^{10}\text{Be}$ peak reported by Koll et al. (2025) 10 million years ago was caused by an interstellar cloud rather than a supernova, which can be distinguished in samples with 10,000-year time resolutions.}